zombodb/zombodb/README.md

 to provide transaction safe full-text searching on top of Postgres tables.
 While Postgres' "tsearch" feature are useful, they're not necessarily adequate for 200 column-wide tables with 100M rows, each containing large text content.

-The name is a homage to [zombo.com](http://zombo.com/) and its continual self-affirmation.
+The name is an homage to [zombo.com](http://zombo.com/) and its continual self-affirmation.

 Initially designed on-top of Postgres' Foreign Data Wrapper API, ZomboDB quickly evolved into an index type (Access Method) so that queries are MVCC-safe, standard SQL can be used to query and manage indexes, and to provide fantastic